run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 ```
 then run `id`, you will see the __root__ user.

-## Use Run:AI flags to limit root access
+## Use Run:ai flags to limit root access

 There are two [runai submit](../../../Researcher/cli-reference/runai-submit.md) flags which control user identity at the Researcher level: